Shimura-Teichm\"uller Curves in Genus 5: The Boundary of an ST-Curve

-Let $\Omega_i$ be any collection of differentials with at most simple poles at the nodes of $X_i$ with residues $\pm r$ satisfying the matching residue condition (namely the residues at each node are equal up to sign -- pairs of pre-images of nodes come with opposite signs).
-Consider the following recursively defined sequence of differentials expressed \emph{locally} in the neighborhood of each node in terms of the coordinates used to plumb:
+Let $\Omega$ be any differential with at most simple poles at the nodes of $X_i$ with residues $\pm r$ satisfying the matching residue condition (namely the residues at each node are equal up to sign -- pairs of pre-images of nodes come with opposite signs).
+Clearly any differential in the basis of $H^{1,0}$ above satisfies this condition.
+Consider the following recursively defined sequence of differentials expressed \emph{locally} in the neighborhood of each node: